Stephen Parry (Australian politician): Politics

+Howard government 2004–2007

 In 2004, Parry was elected to the Australian Senate for the state of Tasmania as a member of the Liberal Party of Australia.
 He was elected government deputy whip in the Senate in November 2006 and government whip in April 2007 in succession to the late Senator Jeannie Ferris.

+Opposition 2007–2013

 Senator Parry was elected opposition whip after the 2007 federal election, and on 16 February 2009, in addition to his role as whip, he was appointed manager of opposition business in the Senate.

 On 4 July 2011, Parry was elected by the Senate as the deputy president and chairman of committees, replacing Alan Ferguson.

+Abbott and Turnbull Governments 2013–2017

 On 7 July 2014, the Senate elected him as its president.

+Resignation

 On 31 October 2017, Parry informed the government he believed he may be a British citizen through descent, which would disqualify him from sitting in Parliament under Section 44 of the Constitution.
 The next day he confirmed he did indeed hold dual British-Australian citizenship and announced he would be resigning as senate president and Senator for Tasmania on 2 November 2017.

 Upon the election of his successor, there was all-party praise for Parry's performance as President.

 Parry's senate position was filled by Richard Colbeck who was sworn in on 12 February 2018.

 Post-politics

 In 2019, Parry was appointed to the Administrative Appeals Tribunal as a part-time member with an initial term of seven years.

+On 15 June 2024, Parry was announced as the Liberal Party candidate for the Liberal-held seat of Montgomery in the Tasmanian Legislative Council for the 2025 periodic election, but was ultimately unsuccessful.

+On 13 June 2025, Parry was announced as part of the Liberal Party slate for the seat of Braddon in the Tasmanian House of Assembly for the 2025 snap election, but was again unsuccessful.